planck-repl/planck/site/src/one-liners.md

 ## One Liners

 <img width="150" align="right" style="margin: 0ex 1em" src="img/one-liners.jpg">
 It is possible to use Planck directly on the command line, evaluating forms directly without entering a interactive REPL.
-To do this, pass `-e` or `--eval`.
+To do this, pass `-e` or ` -​-​eval`.

 For example, here is a way to calculate π, based on a popular technique used in the early days with BASIC: